jdelic/saltshaker-laptop/README.rst

 Important Gnome Settings changed by this config
 -----------------------------------------------

+This config installs a autostart script that changes the following Gnome
+settings:

 1. Add keyboard shortcut for Albert to launch ``albert toggle`` on ``META+X``.
 2. Change "Navigation"->"Switch Applications" to "disabled" and "Switch Windows" to "Alt+Tab"
 3. On Gnome Tweaks set the clock to show calendar weeks and the date
+4. Configure the Gnome extensions, setting the keyboard shortcuts for vertical desktops and configuring the tray icons size and position

 Which Albert Plugins to Enable?